Florida Medical Negligence Cases

 4) You’ve probably read or heard stories about somebody who was operated on and later found out that a foreign object was left inside their body.
 It sounds like an urban legend, but it’s not.
 There are about 1,500 such reports every year in the US.
 But for one patient, a ten-inch-long retractor was left in his chest causing him a lot of pain.
 Instead of taking him seriously the University of Pittsburgh Medical Centre, where he was a patient, told him he should seek psychiatric care.
 Only after a month of agonizing pain, multiple complaints, and repeatedly being told the problem was in his head, the man finally received a CT scan, at which time the item was discovered and removed.

-Contact Experienced Lawyers At The Law Office Of Wolf & Pravato
+Contact Experienced Lawyers At The Law Offices Of Wolf & Pravato

 We also help the victims of medical malpractice in the following cities: